-block concerned with the restoration of Jerusalem and Judah."13 Chapters 9-11 and 12-14 spell out the process by which the transformation expected in Zech 7-8 (from mourning to rejoicing as nations recognize Yahweh).14 This approach is taken to an extreme in the commentary by Edgar Conrad, who treats the book of Zechariah as a unity within the broader corpus of Haggai-Malachi, which is, in turn, subsumed within the larger complex of the Book of Techariah in favor of the literary world created by text and reader.
+block concerned with the restoration of Jerusalem and Judah."
+Chapters 9-11 and 12-14 spell out the process by which the transformation expected in Zech 7-8 (from mourning to rejoicing as nations recognize Yahweh).
+This approach is taken to an extreme in the commentary by Edgar Conrad, who treats the book of Zechariah as a unity within the broader corpus of Haggai-Malachi, which is, in turn, subsumed within the larger complex of the Book of the Twelve.
+Conrad avoids reflection on the historical context(s) of the book of Zechariah in favor of the literary world created by text and reader.

-In this chapter, I will offer support for this recent focus on the unity of the book of Zechariah by highlighting redactional processes and rhetorical features of Zech 7-8, the section that lies at the traditional boundary between Zech 1-8 and 9-14.16 I propose that these chapters provide an appropriate literary bridge from the visions and oracles of Zech 1-6, with their predominantly positive focus on the present, to the prophetic utterances in Zech 9-14, with their eschatological hopes and warnings.
+In this chapter, I will offer support for this recent focus on the unity of the book of Zechariah by highlighting redactional processes and rhetorical features of Zech 7-8, the section that lies at the traditional boundary between Zech 1-8 and 9-14.
+If I propose that these chapters provide an appropriate literary bridge from the visions and oracles of Zech 1-6, with their predominantly positive focus on the present, to the prophetic utterances in Zech 9-14, with their eschatological hopes and warnings.
 In chapters 7-8 the Zecharian editors fused together various messages delivered by Zechariah in order to explain the fact that a new age was still not inaugurated.
 This prepared the way ultimately for the addition of Zech 9-14 to this collection, a prophetic complex that represents the enduring legacy of the prophet Zechariah transmitted by his prophetic disciples, who continue to question the validity of the present Jerusalemite hierarchy and community without abandoning hope of future renewal.